 Answer B, however, is required.
-It would be destructive to violate a client's confidentiality and arise the anxiety of a presumed threatened third party on the basis of invalid information.
+It would be destructive to violate a client's confidentiality and raise the anxiety of a presumed threatened third party on the basis of invalid information.

-♦ Ethical Issues of Chid Abuse and Confidentiality
+♦ Ethical Issues of Child Abuse and Confidentiality

-Let’s begin this module with a question to stimulate your thinking.
+Let’s begin this section with a question to stimulate your thinking.

 Human services professionals -- including psychologists, social workers, marriage and family therapists, mental health counselors, teachers, and psychologists -- are required by law, as you know, to report suspected child mistreatment or child abuse.